 Tradeplus will liquidate the client positions on FIFO basis and within FIFO the security with the highest value will be liquidated first.

 If there is any payout short for MTF purchase position the trades will then be transferred to normal.
 Eg--> A bought 10000 nos of 'X' stock and a pledge is created for all 10k nos.
 Let us assume that there was a short delivery from the Clearing Corporation on the payout date and we received only 9900 stocks instead of 10000.
-In such case, the entire trade will be moved to NSE CM segment and the shares will be transferred to Demat account as free stocks or to CUSA depending on the availability of funds.
+In such case, the entire trade will be moved to NSE CM segment and the shares will be sold on T+1 day to clear the debit in CM segment if any

 When the required margin of a stock increases to 100%.

 Exchange releases VAR margin on every stock on a continuous basis.
 In this process, there is a possibility of stocks moving from a 30% or 40% or any other % to 100% margin requirement.
 If that happens to a funded stock, it will then be liquidated from MTF.
 To understand better, let us take an example.

 Let us assume that client 'A' bought stock 'X' and paid a MTF margin of 53%.
 There will be no issue as long as the MTF margin requirement stays within 100%.
 The moment the VAR of 'X' moves to 100%, it will move out of funded stock list and 'A' will be require to make full payment of the purchase value.
 The liquidation scenario will then arise as seen in the table below